Description of Enderby Wharf

 Enderby Wharf is a new residential development in Greenwich, London SE10.

 Once completed there will be 8 residential blocks with 891 studios, one, two, three and four-bedroom apartments and penthouses.

 The development has west-facing views to the city and Canary Wharf and over 200 metres of river frontage.

 The development was named after Samuel Enderby, a maritime entrepreneur and explorer who founded a shipping company in the 18th century.
 His residence Enderby House is a listed building and now forms part of the new development.
 The building will be refurbished into a Gastropub and cultural hub for Greenwich.

 Drake House is launching 5th September 2015, register your interest on Barratt Homes website.

 Drake House comprises 150 studio, 1, 2, and 3 bedroom apartments each with floor-to-ceiling windows and private outdoor space.

-Enderby Wharf development launched in September 2014 and will be completed in phases until the whole site completes in 2019.
+Enderby Wharf development launched in September 2014 and will be completed in phases until 2019.